Commercial Greenhouse Design and Construction: A How-to Guide

 Uneven-Span Greenhouse

-While uncommon, uneven-span greenhouses are very similar to even-span greenhouses.
-The main difference between the two types is that with an uneven-span greenhouse, the structure’s pitches are uneven and often have different widths.
+While uncommon, uneven-span greenhouses are similar to even-span greenhouses.
+The main difference between the two types is that in an uneven-span greenhouse, the structure’s roof pitches are uneven and often have different widths.
 Typically, uneven-span greenhouses are built on hillsides.

 Retractable-Roof Greenhouse